Integrated Basic Sciences

 Credits 4.5

 BASIG 1512 provides an overview of infectious diseases, integument and blood disorders.
 Module 6: Introduction to Infectious Diseases provides fundamental understanding of basic concepts in microbiology to accurately identify and manage infectious diseases.
 The information will aid in the management of the patient’s health and general well-being.
-In Module 7: Integument and Blood Disorders, students combine their knowledge of epithelium, connective tissue, and peripheral blood to learn the basic structure and function of the integument.
+In Module 7: Integument and Blood Disorders, students combine knowledge of epithelium, connective tissue, and peripheral blood to learn the basic structure and function of the integument.
 This module further describes common infections and pathologies of the integument as well as blood-borne infections and blood disorders.

 BASIG 1513: Integrated Basic Sciences IV